-Such a scheme - for which two preferred route options have been identified in a West of England Joint Transport Study (October 2017) would have (undisputed) severe adverse impacts on the Green Belt, AONB and WHS landscape setting and recreation amenity, irreversibly blighting the exceptional beauty of the Avon & Limpley Stoke Valley.
+Such a scheme - for which two preferred route options have been identified in a West of England Joint Transport Study (October 2017) - would have (undisputed) severe adverse impacts on the Green Belt, AONB and WHS landscape setting and recreation amenity, irreversibly blighting the exceptional beauty of the Avon & Limpley Stoke Valley.

-These concerns and related considerations have been conveyed to B&NES, WECA and the Government (Chancellor of the Exchequer and Secretary of State for Transport), MPs and other agencies in extensive representations by the Valley Parishes Alliance - of which Claverton is a member.
+These concerns and related considerations have been conveyed to B&NES, WECA Government Ministers, MPs and other agencies in extensive representations by the Valley Parishes Alliance - of which Claverton is a member.

-The village currently has only one bus service linking the village to Bath and Bradford on Avon, which runs half hourly.
+The village currently has only one bus service linking the village to Bath and Bradford on Avon and beyond, which runs half hourly.
 Whilst an improved, more frequent bus service would be welcomed as well as an electronic display board indicating the estimated time of arrival there would be significant concern if this bus service was cancelled, leaving the residents with no public transport to Bath for the city and other bus and rail connections.